 What's the next trend in syndication?

-What show from a rival studio would you want to distribute?
+What show from a competing syndicator would you want to distribute?

-What talent or show have you passed on that you wish you could have back?
+Is there a piece of talent or show you passed on that you would want back?

 Where will syndication be in 10 years?